 Later my mom has some simple blood tests done and Medicare only pays $20+ and AARP is supposed to pay the rest.
 They denied the claim.
 Zero.
 Three months of paying $260/month and they wouldn't even pay $90: taking your money and going out of their way to avoid giving any coverage no matter how small.

 I purchased a supplement from United Health Care through AARP.
-I asked if they coverd deductibles and was told yes.
+I asked if they covered deductibles and was told yes.
 They record everything that is said when filing out your application on the phone but, they will not go and check recording and hear what I was told.
 I took out this plan because I was told they would pay the 20% that Medicare didn't pay and with the plan I was taking the deductibles also.
-When I inquired about this when claims were submitted they told me that I was not told this, if I was then the sales person need to be retrained.
-Which I agree.
+When I inquired about this when claims were submitted they told me that I was not told this.
+If I was then the salesperson need to be retrained, which I agree.
 I plan on changing to another company.

 On July 30th I finally received a "PROVIDER MANUAL'.
 Only seven months into my contract year!!!
 I had occasion to call "AARP medicare complete" in February of this year and was told by a supervisor that my co-pay would be waived for a medically necessary Cardio rehabilitation.
 After my 12 weeks of the cardio rehab program I was billed for over $600.00.